Church reordering

 Church reordering refers to the rearrangement and adaption of churches to accommodate changes in religious practice.
 More recently it has been used to describe the introduction of secular uses in under-used places of worship, while retaining their primary purpose as places of worship.

-Twenty-first century church re-ordering involves the transformation of under-used places of worship by the introduction of secular uses, while retaining their primary purpose as places of worship. use the term to describe the latter.
+Twenty-first century church re-ordering involves the transformation of under-used places of worship by the introduction of secular uses, while retaining their purpose as places of worship.

 History

 Church conversions, where large under-used religious buildings have been transformed into other uses, are nothing new.
 The impressive Lincoln College Library in Oxford (formerly the city's baroque church of All Saints), the spacious OAP's Day Centre contained within the shell of York's Church of St Sampson, and the world-famous music performance space at St John's, Smith Square in Westminster, are all English exemplars which pre-date the reordering movement.

 In 1977, London's Victoria and Albert Museum mounted a major exhibition entitled 'Change or Decay', curated by its then Director Sir Roy Strong.
 Its central theme was that Britain had too many places of worship and that, because of their architectural significance, many needed to be saved from closure and demolition.
 An accompanying book, by Marcus Binney (co-founder of the conservation pressure group Save Britain's Heritage) and the architect Peter Burnham, illustrated the plight of many of these threatened church buildings, in an era when attrition was severe.
 Between 1970 and 2004 the Church of England (CofE) closed 1,630 of its churches; some 85 of these, which were listed buildings, were subsequently demolished.
 The national attendance records maintained by the CofE show that fewer than 2% of the population are regular churchgoers.
 Church reordering advocates believe that broader community-based uses of under-used churches could turn the tide.

 Though the technique of church reordering has been embraced by many faiths, it is the Anglican Communion which leads the way.
 In England, there are just over 16,000 'active' church buildings, with 14,500 of them owned by the CofE, which as of 2013 spends £100 million annually on their maintenance.
 Some 12,000 of these churches are 'listed' by English Heritage as being of architectural significance, with around 4,000 now classified as being Grade I (the highest category).

 Other European countries have tackled the problem of what to do with their unwanted places of worship rather more radically.
 In the Dutch town of Arnhem, the former church of St Joseph is now an indoor skatepark, while in Maastricht the city's 13th century Dominican Church has been converted (by the Amsterdam-based architects Merckx + Girod) into the award-winning Selexyz bookstore.